state-hiu/hiu.state.gov/news/_posts/2017-02-10-UN-humanitarian-networks-conference.md

 date: 2017-02-10
 title: UN-sponsored Humanitarian Networks and Partnership Week conference on 6-10 February 2017
 description: "HIU attended the UN-sponsored Humanitarian Networks and Partnership Week conference on 6-10 February 2017 in Geneva, Switzerland."
+tweet: "HIU attended the UN-sponsored Humanitarian Networks and Partnership Week conference in Geneva, Switzerland."
 ---

 <!--